-INDICATOR TARGET (TIMEFRAME) BASELINE (IF APPLICABLE) ACTUAL Achieve a high level of community satisfaction with the quality and ≥7 (each measure) N/A The average rating that residents provided for this indicator in the 2019-20 Quality of Life survey was as follows: feel of our major main Jetty Road, Glenelg: 6.85 out of 10. street precincts Jetty Road, Brighton: 7.52 out of 10.
-Quality of Life Survey Results The Broadway, Glenelg: 7.61 out of 10.
+INDICATOR TARGET (TIMEFRAME) BASELINE (IF APPLICABLE) ACTUAL Achieve a high level of community satisfaction with the quality and feel of our ≥7 (each measure) N/A The average rating that residents provided for this indicator in the 2019-20 Quality of Life survey was as follows: major main street precincts Jetty Road, Glenelg: 6.85 out of 10.
+Quality of Life Survey Results Jetty Road, Brighton: 7.52 out of 10.
+The Broadway, Glenelg: 7.61 out of 10.
 Target ≥ 7 Achieved for Jetty Road Brighton and The Broadway.
-Not achieved for Jetty Road Glenelg in 2019-20 Achieve a high level of community satisfaction with walkability and ≥7 (each measure) N/A The average rating that residents provided for this indicator in the 2019-20 Quality of Life survey was 8.4 out of 10 access to local shops, services, public transport Target ≥ 7 and open space Achieved for 2019-20 Quality of Life Survey Results Increase the number of people travelling to local destinations via active travel options 20 per cent increase (life of plan) Data not available at time of report.
+Not achieved for Jetty Road Glenelg in 2019-20 Achieve a high level of community satisfaction with walkability and access to ≥7 (each measure) N/A The average rating that residents provided for this indicator in the 2019-20 Quality of Life survey was 8.4 out of 10 local shops, services, public transport and open space Target ≥ 7 Quality of Life Survey Results Achieved for 2019-20 Increase the number of people travelling to local destinations via active travel options 20 per cent increase (life of plan) Data not available at time of report.
 A baseline for this measure is yet to be established.
-Councis currently developing an Integrated Transpor Strategy with active travel as a key objective.
-Measure not yet available Achieve a high level of community satisfaction with the design of ≥7 (each measure) N/A The average rating that residents provided for this indicator in the 2019-20 Quality of Life survey was 6.03 out of 10. new buildings and Target ≥ 7 their contribution to local character Not achieved for this year Quality of Life Survey Results , , 10 per cent 13 3 nor cont Posult based on trans data shows a small Increase the proportion of non-detached dwelling types (the 'missing middle') in our city 10 per cent increase (life of plan) 43.3 per cent Result, based on trend data, shows a small (0.20 per cent) increase to be steady at 44 per cent.
+Council is currently developing an Integrated Transport Strategy with active travel as a key objective.
+Measure not yet available Achieve a high level of community satisfaction with the design of new buildings and their ≥7 (each measure) N/A The average rating that residents provided for this indicator in the 2019-20 Quality of Life survey was 6.03 out of 10. contribution to local character Target ≥ 7 Quality of Life Survey Results Not achieved for this year Increase the proportion of non-detached dwelling types (the 'missing middle') in our city 10 per cent increase (life of plan) 43.3 per cent Result, based on trend data, shows a small (0.20 per cent) increase to be steady at 44 per cent.
 Based on this trend data, we are on track to record a 1 per cent increase to the proportion of our missing middle housing to 2030.
+Progressing - trend at risk